About the Erotic Desires: Gender, Sexuality, and Spirituality (2024) course

-This course is ideal for LGBT people and those who work with these groups, including chaplains, those in advocacy organisations.
+This course is ideal for LGBTQ+ people and those who work with these groups, including chaplains, as well as those in advocacy organisations.

 Mark Burrows is a scholar of historical theology, an award-winning poet and translator of German literature.
 His most recent volumes of poems are The Chance of Home.
 Poems (2018), and, with Jon M. Sweeney, two collections of meditative poems inspired by the medieval mystic Meister Eckhart: Meister Eckhart’s Book of the Heart (2017) and Meister Eckhart’s Book of Secrets (2019).
 Visit his website

 Rachel Mann is a priest, writer and scholar based in Manchester.
 Author of 12 books, she writes and broadcasts about everything from sexuality and gender identity to prayer and liturgy to popular culture and literary theory.
 Visit her website

 Will Moore is an Anglican writer and speaker and is training for priesthood at Westcott House, Cambridge.
 His research in the areas of gender, masculinity, sexuality, violence, and how they intersect with Christianity and the Bible has been published in academic journals, edited volumes, and online blogs.
 His first book, Unravelling Biblical Masculinities, will be published with SCM Press in 2022.